symfony/symfony-docs/controller.rst

       }

 That's it!
-You now have access to methods like :ref:`$this->render() <controller-rendering-templates>` and many others that you'll learn about next.
+You now have access to methods like :ref:`$this->render() <controller-rendering-templates>` and many others that you will learn about next.

 .. index::
    single: Controller; Redirecting